madzalo/madzalo/README.md

 </p>
 <br/>

 I'm **Resten Madzalo**, a **Software Developer** passionate about building scalable web and mobile applications.
-I specialize in frontend and backend development, cloud computing, and modern DevOps practices.

-I’m always learning new things and optimizing existing solutions to make them more efficient.
+I specialize in frontend and backend development, cloud computing, and modern DevOps practices.I’m always learning new things and optimizing existing solutions to make them more efficient.
 Let’s connect and collaborate!

----

 ## My Favorite Tools and Technologies ⚙️